-As shown in Figure 5 each verse (sample) in the input is represented as a fixed length vector constructed of a sequence of 145 integer values.
-As shown in Figure 5, the first layer of the network is the embedding layer that takes this input and creates an embedding vector of size 300 for each verse (sample).
+As shown in Table VI each verse (sample) in the input is represented as a fixed length vector constructed of a sequence of 145 integer values.
+As shown in Table VI, the first layer of the network is the embedding layer that takes this input and creates an embedding vector of size 300 for each verse (sample).
 This means that the output of the embedding layer are samples of two-dimensional vectors of shape (145,300).
 It is important to note that, as shown in the summary, the number of the processed parameters (features) in this layer reached 4,720,800.
-The next layers are: an bidirectional LSTM layer for producing output vectors of shape 128, a dense layer followed by a dropout layer for producing an output vectors of shape 24.
+The next layers are: a bidirectional LSTM layer for producing output vectors of shape 128, a dense layer followed by a dropout layer for producing an output vectors of shape 24.
 The final layer is a dense layer that produces output vectors each of which includes 12 individual values that represent the probabilities of the classified labels (topics) of a verse (sample).

 Additionally, a value of 60 is set to the epoch hyperparameter which represents the number of processing times performed in the entire dataset.
 And a value of 64 is set for the batch size hyperparameter that represents the number of samples that fed to the neural network each time.
-Figure 6 and Figure 7 show the values of accuracy and loss respectively that produced through the executing sequence of epochs when conducting the RNN model on the diacritized text of Quran verses.
-As shown in Figure 6 the accuracy reached its highest values for training and validation samples of the dataset after 17 epochs approximately.
-To minimize the risk of producing less accurate results that may affect the classification performance results especially for the loss function algorithm a larger epoch value is selected.
+Figure 4 and Figure 5 show the values of accuracy and loss respectively that produced through the executing